Former First Lady Barbara Bush in 'Failing Health,' Spokesman Says

 Eight years after she and her husband left the White House, Mrs. Bush stood with her husband as their son George W. was sworn in as president.

+Her brown hair began to gray in the 1950s, while her 3-year-old daughter Pauline, known to her family as Robin, underwent treatment for leukemia and eventually died in October 1953.
+She later said dyed hair didn’t look good on her and credited the color to the public’s perception of her as “everybody’s grandmother.”

+Her pearls sparked a national fashion trend when she wore them to her husband’s inauguration in 1989.
+The pearls became synonymous with Bush, who later said she selected them to hide the wrinkles in her neck.
+The candid admission only bolstered her common-sense and down-to-earth public image.

-Her husband, 94, also has had health issues in recent years.
+Her 94-year-old husband also has had health issues in recent years.

-In April 2017, he was released from a hospital in Houston after being treated for two weeks for a mild case of pneumonia and chronic bronchitis.
-Months earlier, he was a Houston’s Methodist Hospital for 16 days, also for pneumonia.

-The nation’s 41s president also was hospitalized in 2015 in Maine, where he and his wife spend summers at their home in Kennebunkport, after falling at home and breaking a bone in his neck.
-He was hospitalized in Houston in December 2014 for about a week for shortness of breath and spent Christmas 2012 in intensive care for a bronchitis-related cough and other issues.
+In April 2017, the nation’s 41st president was hospitalized in Houston for two weeks for a mild case of pneumonia and chronic bronchitis.
+He was hospitalized months earlier, also for pneumonia, spent time in 2015 at a hospital in Maine, where he and his wife have a summer home in Kennebunkport, after falling and breaking a bone in his neck.
+In Houston in December 2014, he was treated for shortness of breath and spent Christmas 2012 in intensive care for a bronchitis-related cough and other issues.

 Bush, who served as president from 1989 to 1993, has a form of Parkinson’s disease and uses a motorized scooter or a wheelchair for mobility.
 He also served as a congressman, CIA director and Ronald Reagan’s vice president.